 King John ordered that Jews across the country had to pay a 'tullage', a sum of money to the king.
 Those who did not pay were arrested, imprisoned and forced to pay the money in return for their release.
 May Jews were executed or left the country.

 Louis de Nevers, the count of Flanders from 1322, prohibited trade with England in an attempt to control the powerful cloth-weavers in the area.
 Louis suspected some kind of link between the weavers and England and so he banned the trade of wool to cut the supplies that their wealth relied on.
-Edward counteracted by changing the only continental port where wool was imported to from Bruges to Antwerp.
+King Edward III counteracted with by changing the only continental port where wool was imported to from Bruges to Antwerp.

+The Statute of Staples.
 A law that fixed 15 towns as staple towns.
 A staple town was a town that was restricted in what it could sell to foreign merchants.
 The towns were Bristol, Canterbury, Carmarthen, Chichester, Cork, Drogheda, Dublin, Exeter, Lincoln, London, Newcastle, Norwich, Waterford, Winchester and York.

 Located at the heart of the City of London, the Guildhall was built by the powerful merchants of London to rival the buildings of royalty.
 In the Guildhall the merchants held their courts and passed their laws and regulations.